AI-Planning/planutils/environments/singularity-builder/README.md

 ## Note

-If using inside of the `planutils` docker imagine, you must run it with `--privileged` mode.
+If using inside of the `planutils` docker image, you must run it with `--privileged` mode.